Meth Withdrawal Symptoms, Detox and Treatment

 Most users are curious about how long meth stays in the system for a variety of reasons.

 When used by itself and either smoked or snorted, methamphetamine has a half-life of around 10 hours.
-This means the body has processed half of the toxic substance during this time, with the remaining amount taking up to several days to metabolize.
+This means the body has processed half of the substance during this time, with the remaining amount taking up to several days to metabolize.

 what is meth